Home Warranty vs Extended Warranty: Key Differences & Which Is Better

 5. Company approves or denies the repair based on your contract terms

-6. Repair or replacement is completed — typically within 24–48 hours post-visit
+6. Repair or replacement is completed, typically within 24 to 48 hours post-visit

 ⚠️ Common complaint: Home warranty providers use their own contractor networks, meaning you cannot choose your own repair technician.
-Delays in scheduling or disputes over coverage are the most frequently reported issues.
+According to 2026 consumer reporting, the majority of home warranty complaints filed with regulators relate to denied, delayed, or underpaid claims, often citing "improper maintenance" or "pre-existing condition" exclusions.

 Extended Warranty Claims Process